nceglia/genevector/README.md

 ```

 ### Training GeneVector
-After loading the expression, GeneVector will keep the mutual information between genes *if* a GeneVector object is instantiated (like below).
+After loading the expression, creating a GeneVector object will compute the mutual information between genes (can take up to 15 min for a dataset of 250k cells).
 This object is only required if you wish to train a model.
 Model training times vary depending on datasize.
 The 10k PBMC dataset can be trained in less than five minutes. ```emb_dimension`` sets the size of the learned gene vectors.
 Smaller values decrease training time, but values smaller than 50 may not provide optimal results.

 ```
 cmps = GeneVector(dataset,